arthurpaulino/miraiml/docs/user_guide.rst

     - Train the model on the bigger part
     - Make predictions for the smaller part
     - Make predictions for the testing dataset
-4. Compute the score for the entire column of predictions
+4. Compute the score for the entire column of predictions on the training dataset
 5. Compute the average of the predictions for the testing dataset

 Averaging the predictions for the testing dataset may result in slightly better